- Organized by

-This third conference on the topic will bring together mathematicians and physicists to elucidate, synthesize, develop and disseminate emerging relationships between number theory, geometry, moonshine and string theory.
-In addition, the conference aims to revisit topics from the first two conferences to survey the progress that has been made in these new directions and to facilitate discussions that will lead to future research topics that can benefit from combining the insights and techniques of physicists and mathematicians.
+This third conference on the topic brought together mathematicians and physicists to elucidate, synthesize, develop and disseminate emerging relationships between number theory, geometry, moonshine and string theory.
+In addition, the conference revisited topics from the first two conferences to survey the progress that has been made in these new directions and to facilitate discussions that will lead to future research topics that can benefit from combining the insights and techniques of physicists and mathematicians.

 The third and final conference in this series was held February 27–March 1, 2019, and consisted of a series of seminars and a public lecture, “How to Count in String Theory,” by Shamit Kachru.
 The schedule of seminars with speakers and titles is included below.
 The conference was organized by Jeff Harvey, John Duncan, Shamit Kachru and Ken Ono.
 There were 25 supported participants and a smaller number of people who came with their own support, including some postdocs and graduate students.
 Several mathematicians from local universities attended parts of the conference, including Dorian Goldfeld (Columbia), Jim Lepowsky (Rutgers) and Steve Miller (Rutgers).

 The conference brought together number theorists, algebraic geometers and physicists.
 This led to many opportunities for people to learn about new points of view and new problems that they could attack using the ideas and tools that grew out of these meetings.
 There are so many examples of this that I can’t list them all, but I will highlight some of the new collaborations and work that grew directly out of these meetings.